Netflix/mantis/docs/docs/autoscaling.md

-Mantis provides [autoscaling] for the [Cluster] and for each [Job].
+# Autoscaling in Mantis

+Being a cloud-native platform Mantis supports [autoscaling] out-of-the-box.
+Both the agent cluster and the Mantis Jobs can be configured to autoscale.

 You can define a policy for your Jobs in which they autoscale their resources based on the dynamic needs resulting from variation in the input data they process.

 This provides two benefits:

-1. You can define Jobs to process data without planning ahead for peak usage.
+1. You can define Jobs to process data without provisioning for peak usage all the time.
 1. Mantis uses cluster resources optimally without leaving resources idle.

 ## Horizontal Scaling